-Financial Highlights 2021 and 2020
+Financial Highlights 2022 and 2021

-In 2021, operating income increased by 27.6% or \$14.0 million to \$64.8 million.
-The Authority realized an overall net gain of \$24.3 million, a result of greater increases in operating revenues than increases in expenses.
-2021 financial growth showed recovery from 2020, when revenues where down, and operating expenses were minimized with non-essential work reduced for different periods because of the pandemic.
+In 2022, operating income increased by 14.9% or \$9.7 million to \$74.5 million.
+The Authority realized an overall net gain of \$39.0 million, a result of greater increases in operating revenues than increases in expenses.

-Below are the 2021 financial highlights:
+Below are the 2022 financial highlights:

-Total operating revenues in 2021 were up \$27.1 million or 11.2% to \$269.1 million when compared to 2020.
-Wastewater treatment revenues increased by \$4.9 million, attributable to ALCOSAN's rate increase.
-Water and wastewater conveyance revenues increased \$19.2 million from 2020, a result of PWSA's rate increase.
-Other operating income increased by \$3.1 million from 2020, attributable to the sum of various miscellaneous payments.
+Total operating revenues in 2022 were up \$18.0 million or 6.7% to \$287.2 million when compared to 2021.
+Wastewater treatment revenues increased by \$4.1 million, attributable to ALCOSAN's rate increase.
+Water and wastewater conveyance revenues increased \$17.9 million from 2021, a result of PWSA's rate increase.
+Other operating income decreased by \$3.9 million from 2021, attributable to a decrease in tap fee revenue, as these fees were eliminated in 2022 as a result of PWSA's last tariff filing.

-Total net non-operating revenues (expenses) changed by \$5.7 million from 2020 to a net expense of \$38.1 million in 2021 compared to a net expense of \$32.3 million in 2020.
-This increase in expenses is attributable to higher interest and amortization, \$1.3 million in grant revenue in 2021 compared to \$7.0 million 2020, somewhat offset by no bond issuance costs in 2021 compared to \$2.1 million in bond issuance costs in 2020.
+Total net non-operating revenues (expenses) changed by \$6.4 million from 2021 to a net expense of \$31.6 million in 2022 compared to a net expense of \$38.1 million in 2021.
+This decrease in expenses is mostly attributable to \$9.3 million in grant revenue in 2022 compared to \$1.3 million 2021, offset by higher interest and amortization in 2022.

-Total operating expenses increased in 2021 to \$204.3 million compared to \$191.2 million in 2020.
+Total operating expenses increased in 2022 to \$212.7 million compared to \$204.3 million in 2021.
 Significant operating expenses included the following factors:

-• Salary and employee benefit expenses were up \$1.9 million or 5.9%.
-The increase is attributed to salary rate increases of 2-3% and increased employee headcount in 2021.
+• Salary and employee benefit expenses were up \$4.2 million or 12.4%.
+The increase is attributed to salary rate increases of 3% and increased employee headcount in 2022.

 A portion of Authority employees are represented by one of three labor unions.
 The Pittsburgh Joint Collective Bargaining Committee (PJCBC) represents blue-collar employees.
 The PJCBC Agreement is effective June 16, 2021 and shall remain in full force and effect until 12:00 midnight, December 31, 2024 and from year to year thereafter unless either party shall notify the other in writing on or before June 1, 2024, or June 1 of any succeeding year that it desires to modify the Agreement.
 The American Federation of State, County, and Municipal Employees (AFSCME) represents Local 2719 employees and Local 2037.
 The AFSCME 2037 Memorandum of Understanding is effective November 22, 2021, and shall remain in full force and effect until 12:00 midnight, December 31, 2024, and from year to year thereafter unless either party shall notify the other in writing on or before June 1 of 2024 or June 1 of any succeeding year that it desires to modify the Memorandum.
-The AFSCME 2719 is in negotiations with the Authority and is operating under the one-year extension of their previous contract.
+The AFSCME 2719 is in negotiations with the Authority and operated under a one-year extension until December 31, 2021 and then continues to operate under the expired contract as negotiations are ongoing.